jasonian5000/GAINZZZ/README.md

 # Edit
 ## This is a fork of the original project described.
-It is currently undergoing a major transformation to streamline the ux, better utilize Supabase RLS, and refactor the server.
-Check back for a working demo.
+After working on converting it to a different tech stack, I determined it would be cleaner to start the project over as a new project.

 Welcome to [GAINZZ](https://gainzzz-le8liei9e-1shoukr.vercel.app/)